Azure/draft-classic/docs/getting-started.md

 ## Great Success!

-Now when we run `curl http://tufted-lamb.example.com`, we can see our app has been updated deployed to Kubernetes automatically!
+Now when we run `curl http://tufted-lamb.example.com`, we can see our app has been updated and deployed to Kubernetes automatically!

 [Installation Guide]: install.md
 [Helm]: https://github.com/kubernetes/helm